traeblain/.com/src/2014/2013-reading-list-part-iii.md

 to keep in mind to make sure no holes were left in the plot.
 Everything is there and well placed.
 Step-by-step events unfold and you think it can't do more...but it does.
-But don't worry all plot points are well understood and kept in place, the are next no zero holes in what is a surprisingly intricate story.
+But don't worry all plot points are well understood and kept in place, there are next no zero holes in what is a surprisingly intricate story.
 I'm definitely going to find more from Hurwitz...maybe _You're Next_.

 **5 Stars**